Last updated on March 31st, 2022

 Can I remove garden waste myself?

-If you’re able to prepare and bag the waste then you may be wondering if you can dispose of it yourself?
+If you’re able to prepare and bag the waste, you may wonder if you can dispose of it yourself?
 Well, if you have the time and easy access to a tip then this is an option.

 You’ll also have to make sure you can fit the load in your car – as what looks like a small amount when it’s on a bush can quickly fill bag after bag when cut down.
 And, the last thing you want is grass cuttings loose in your car if one of the bags spills.